tychonievich/quizzes/README.md

 At least some commented wrong answers are not showing up in the grading view.
 Most are; I only have one example that is not.
 Still trying to debug it.

+We had some vague bug reports that the time limit on images might be "partially enforced".
+Not sure what that means

 ## Future extensions

-- Make server- vs client-side rendering of KaTeX configurable
+- [x] Make server- vs client-side rendering of KaTeX configurable
-- Permit gap between close and key release for extra time students on fixed-time quizzes
+- [ ] Permit gap between close and key release for extra time students on fixed-time quizzes
-- Add student-view grading as well as question-view grading
+- [ ] Add student-view grading as well as question-view grading
-- Add "drop this question for this student" grading option
+- [ ] Add "drop this question for this student" grading option
-- Add "this question is in topic X" for specification grading and ABET evaluation
+- [ ] Add "this question is in topic X" for specification grading and ABET evaluation
-- Add "this quiz can replace that other one" for specification grading
+- [ ] Add "this quiz can replace that other one" for specification grading
-- Add randomized question pools
+- [ ] Add randomized question pools